 - Security prices will fluctuate.
 The value of your investment may fall over time.
-The potential economic impacts of COVID-19, which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+Market values of securities held by the trust may fluctuate in response to various factors.
+These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
+The complete economic impacts of COVID-19, which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
-It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - The trust's strategy might not be successful in identifying stocks that will be leaders of the new American economy or that such stocks will appreciate in value or avoid future declines in value during the life of the trust.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust's strategy might not be successful in identifying stocks that will be leaders of the new American economy or that such stocks will appreciate in value or avoid future declines in value during the life of the trust.
 The duration, magnitude and impact of the COVID-19 pandemic is impossible to predict and could worsen over the life of the trust.
-Government restrictions could be increased or continued longer than expected and have material adverse impacts on the
+Government restrictions could be increased or continued longer than expected and have material adverse impacts on the companies in the portfolio.
+There is no assurance that an economic or market recovery will occur during the term of the trust.

-- companies in the portfolio.
-There is no assurance that an economic or market recovery will occur during the term of the trust. - The trust invests significantly in E-Commerce companies as defined above.
+- The trust invests significantly in E-Commerce companies as defined above.